kkinnear/zprint/README.md

 [clojure-future-spec "1.9.0-alpha17"]
 ```

-### Clojure 1.9-alpha17:
+### Clojure 1.9-beta2:

 __Leiningen ([via Clojars](http://clojars.org/zprint))__

 [![Clojars Project](http://clojars.org/zprint/latest-version.svg)](http://clojars.org/zprint)

-#### Clojure 1.9-alpha15:

-__NOTE:__ Use `zprint 0.3.3` for 1.9-alpha15. `zprint 0.4.x` will not work
-with 1.9-alpha15 due to the change to `clojure.spec.alpha`!

-### Reducing the library load --  __MAY REQUIRE ACTION FROM YOU__
+#### Reducing the library footprint

 In order to reduce the dependencies that zprint drags along, I have
 removed everything that isn't absolutely essential.
 That
 means that now zprint will run with just the parsing library and
 zprint itself, and nothing else.

-But that also means that the
-ability to configure zprint from environment variables and Java
+But that also means that the ability to configure zprint from
-system properties has been __deprecated__.
-However, if you need
+environment variables and Java system properties has been __deprecated__.
+As nobody has raised any issues in the past 6 months or so, I will
+be completely removing these capabilities in the near future, when
+we go to 0.5.0.
+If you need these capabilites, now is the last
+change to raise an issue on Github!

-these configuration capabilities, you can still use them if you add
+However, if you need these configuration capabilities, you can still
-an additional library to the dependencies.
-Zprint will look for
+use them if you add an additional library to the dependencies.
-and load the necessary namespaces, but not return an error if they
+Zprint will look for and load the necessary namespaces, but not
-are not there.
+return an error if they are not there.

 Zprint can still be configured from the `$HOME/.zprintrc` file.
 That
 has not changed and is not expected to change.